denten-books/plain-text/2-device.md

 [@soyata_combat:_2012; @logicworks_government_2015].
 The small computer in
 your pocket can also be used both to read books and to detonate explosives.

-These conditions compel us---historians, philologists, et al.---to reconsider the cozy relationship we have had with books since the advent of the Gutenberg press.
-Simulated text, as I called it in the previous chapter, no longer plays by the same rules as print.
+What looks like a book takes on the functions of other devices.
+Electronic books distributed on mobile phones, tablets, and personal computers comprise a part of the same digital infrastructure that powers drones and aircraft carriers.
+Today, computers in the service of the world's largest purveyors of literature are also used by air traffic control and covert intelligence agencies.
+The small computer in your pocket can also be used both to read books and to detonate explosives.
+These conditions compel us---historians, philologists, et al.---to reconsider the cozy relationship we have had with books since the advent of the Gutenberg press. *Simulated text*, as I prefer to call instead of "digital" or "electronic," no longer plays by the same rules as print.
 The bibliographic illusion veils machine internals.
-My task in this chapter is illuminate a Turing machine, the blueprint for all computation, within the electronic book.
-In doing so, the literary device, itself a powerful computer, will therefore gain meaning as a mechanism for generalized symbolic manipulation.
+My task in this presentation will be to illuminate the blueprint of computation within the electronic book.
 In a reciprocal movement, I aim also to place the modern computer itself within the long history of the book, as a piece of literary (and not just mathematical) technology.
-To achieve these tasks, I will construct a pre-history of the literary device, based on materials roughly from the first half of the twentieth century.
+To achieve these tasks, I will construct a short prehistory of the literary device, based on materials roughly from the first half of the twentieth century.
 I am interested in the simultaneous emergence of the literary device as formal technique, a series of thought experiments, and finally as an instrument that lies at the modernist foundations of contemporary computational culture.
-These material and intellectual gemologies will help reveal the electronic book as a device, to call it forth as a mechanism for effecting thought at a distance, and to bring it back under the purview of interpretation.
+These material and intellectual genealogies will help reveal the electronic book as a device, and to bring it back under the purview of interpretation.

 [^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon
 most worthy of thought and questioning remains the mystery of